The term neoplasm refers to abnormal growth of tissue caused by the rapid division of cells that have undergone some form of mutation.

-- Carcinoma - This cancer begins in the skin or tissues that line internal organs.
+- Carcinoma - Carcinomas often begin in the skin or tissues that line internal organs.

-- Leukemia - This form affects tissues that make blood, such as the bone marrow.
-Large numbers of abnormal cells are produced in the bone marrow which then enter the bloodstream.
+- Leukemia - Leukemias affect tissues that make blood, such as the bone marrow.
+Large numbers of abnormal cells are produced in the bone marrow, which then enter the bloodstream.

-- Lymphoma - This refers to cancer that originates in the immune system.
+- Lymphoma - Lymphomas originate in the immune system.

-- Sarcoma - This develops in bone fat, muscle, blood vessels, cartilage, bone or other types of connective tissue.
+- Sarcoma - Sarcomas develop in bone fat, muscle, blood vessels, cartilage, bone, or other types of connective tissue.

 - Cancer of the central nervous system - This form of cancer originates in the tissues of the spinal cord and brain.